NEWSTEAD HOUSE AND SUBSTATION (FORMER)

 As with any major building project, there will be a need temporarily close Newstead House for worker and public safety.

 To facilitate the safe construction for the conservation project there will be no bookings for events, tours or education programs at Newstead House during the project.
-The exact time line for the closure is yet to finalised, however the project team is working hard to ensure that these bookings can return as fast as possible.
+Newstead House is currently closed, with the exact time line for the closure is yet to finalised, however the project team is working hard to ensure that these bookings can return as fast as possible.

 Council have already begun the relocation process of the Newstead Park grounds team to a temporary location adjacent to the public toilets

 A schedule for the works will be available in August 2021 and then we can determine the actual closure dates for Newstead House and parts of the park.
-The project is estimated to begin inmid-2021 and continue for up to 18 months.
+The project began in late 2021 and will continue for up to 18 months.
 Public access to the rest of the park will be maintained throughout the project.
 For more information please visit www.newsteadhouse.com.au

 Newstead House will be open for public visitation, tours, education programs and approved events once the project has been complete.